perwin/imfit/docs/fitting_images.md

 imfit estimate the per-pixel uncertainties for you, either from the data image or from the model.
-The question is then whether to use proper Poisson statistics or the usual Gaussian approximation of Poisson statistics.
+The question is then whether to use proper Poisson statistics or the usual Gaussian approximation of Poisson statistics (i.e., sigma ~ sqrt(intensity).

-If the original count levels (including background) were high (say, greater than 100 photo-electrons per pixel), then you can probably assume the Gaussian approximation of Poisson statistics is OK, and use some variant of chi^2 as the fit statistic.
+If the original count levels (including background) are high (say, greater than 100 photo-electrons per pixel), then you can probably assume the Gaussian approximation of Poisson statistics is OK, and use some variant of chi^2 as the fit statistic.

-### IMPORTANT NOTE: Converting your pixel values to photo-electrons
+### IMPORTANT NOTE: Converting your pixel values to photo-electrons (or particles, or...)

 In order for imfit to correctly estimate the per-pixel uncertainties, it is *very important* that the pixel values be convertible to units of the original